 These bars sustained me as we moved across the country away form all our friends and family.
 Every night when my head hits the pillow and I close my eyes, I know one of these beauties will be waiting for me when I wake up.
 I love them.
 Truly I do.

 I am a creature of habit.
-I eat one of these bars every.single.morning with my favorite green smoothie.
+I eat one of these Peanut Butter Oatmeal Breakfast Bars every.single.morning with my favorite green smoothie.
 People don’t understand me.
 “Don’t you get tired of eating the same thing?”
 They ask.
 “Wouldn’t you rather mix it up?”
 They say.
 No, I don’t believe I would.
 But I am grateful for your concern about my lack of breakfast-food variety. 😉

 I have tried mixing it up in the mornings, but it’s no use.
 I find myself wishing I had just eaten one of these.
 So if it ain’t broke I won’t fix it and I’ll just keep on keeping on.
 Plus, these bars are full of fiber, protein, potassium, omega-3s, and deliciousness.
-They are gluten AND dairy free, but they are hearty enough to keep you full for hours.
+They are gluten, dairy AND refined sugar free, but they are hearty enough to keep you full for hours.
 What’s not to love?

 - 1 ½ cup quick cooking oats (can use old fashioned but they will be chewier)

 - 2 TBS honey (or maple syrup for vegan option)